ethanmsl/Support-CLI/README.md

 ## Optional: Install Fonts

 Terminals are all text almost all the time.
 Having some choice in fonts is nice.
-We're going to download some here so their there if you want later.
+We're going to download some here so they're there if you want later.
 You can skip this step and everything else will work fine.
 NOTE: if we were using almost any terminal except Wezterm we would have to download special patched fonts with icons in them.
 Wezterm provides those.
 If you switch terminal emulators sometime just know that you might need special fonts.

 ```zsh